kordianbird/The-Blades-Project/README.md

 * __tour dates section__ tickets - a button is located underneath tour dates which takes the user to ticketmaster.com to purchase tickets to a concert

-## Technologies Used
+# Technologies Used

 * [HTML5](https://en.wikipedia.org/wiki/HTML)
 -This project uses html (HyperText Markup Language) as the markup language for this project

 * [CSS3](https://en.wikipedia.org/wiki/CSS)
--I used ccs3 to style many aspects of the website
+-I used ccs3 to style many aspects of the website -media queries were used to make certain parts of the website responsive on mobile and tablet

 * [Bootstrap](https://getbootstrap.com/)
 -I used Bootstrap to help me make sections responsive and to create a responsive Navbar

+# Testing

+# Deployment

+# Credits